-The Basalt Whitewater Park is a stretch on the Roaring Fork River where two features create a wave effect for kayakers and stand-up paddleboarders.
+The Pitkin County Healthy Rivers Whitewater Park, also known as the Basalt Whitewater Park, is a stretch on the Roaring Fork River where two features create a wave effect for kayakers and stand-up paddleboarders.
 This is a whitewater park in Basalt, CO.

 News about the Whitewater Park in Basalt can be found at:

 Aspen Public Radio (May 21, 2018) – PitCo, Basalt to consider whitewater park streamside projects

 The Aspen Times (April 9, 2017) – Just add water: Basalt whitewater park features completed

 The Aspen Times (September 13, 2016) – Pitkin County launches work on long-awaited whitewater park in Basalt

 The Aspen Times (January 27, 2016) – Basalt teams with Pitkin County to pursue whitewater park

 More information about the Basalt Whitewater Park can be found at:

 Vimeo – Pitkin County Healthy Rivers Whitewater Park